What Is An MS4

 The MS4 Program

-Storm water discharges are regulated through the municipal separate storm sewer system (MS4) program, which is administered in Indiana by the Indiana Department of Environmental Management (IDEM).
+Storm water discharges are regulated through the MS4 program, which is administered in Indiana by the IDEM.
 As part of the MS4 program, communities are required to implement six minimum control measures (MCMs) related to storm water discharges.
 These MCMs are described below:

 Public Education and Outreach: Educate residents, visitors, public service employees and others about the impacts storm water runoff can have on water quality and ways they can minimize their impact on storm water quality.
 An understanding of storm water issues will help gain public support for the MS4 program.

 Public Involvement and Participation: Encourages citizens within the MS4 area to participate and provide input in the development and implementation of the MS4 program.
 A community that is active and involved will be critical to the success of the program.